Claude List: Senior debut and Auckland representative selection

 The match along with the inter-island game and an Auckland v South Auckland (Waikato) match were part of the trials to select the New Zealand side to tour Australia.
 Despite being a newcomer to the senior game the Auckland Star said that he was a little unlucky to not make the tour.
-List was chosen as a reserve for the Auckland side to play New Zealand on July 2 prior to their departure but did not take the field.
+List was chosen as a reserve for the Auckland side to play New Zealand on 2 July prior to their departure but did not take the field.

 He then returned to his Kingsland side for 3 more club matches.
 The New Zealand Herald said that he was one of the players who had shown “particularly fine form” and was a young player who was in the frame for selection for Auckland's Southern Tour later in the season.
-After one further match for Kingsland on July 25 and following a bye he was named as an emergency player for Auckland's match with South Auckland (Waikato) on August 19.
+After one further match for Kingsland on 25 July and following a bye he was named as an emergency player for Auckland's match with South Auckland (Waikato) on 19 August.
 Following Kingsland's loss to Otahuhu in the Stallard Cup, List was selected in the Auckland touring side.
 It was stated that he was 22 years old and weighed 12 stone.

-With the New Zealand side on tour with a large number of Auckland players, the Auckland team was officially a B side with a several young players aged 19 to 22.
-Their first match was against West Coast at Greymouth on the West Coast on September 9.
+With the New Zealand side on tour with a large number of Auckland players, the Auckland team was officially a B side with several young players aged 19 to 22.
+Their first match was against West Coast at Greymouth on the West Coast on 9 September.
 Auckland B won the match 22 to 15 with List scoring a try.
 His try came in the second half after “passing by Tim Peckham, Hector Cole, and Ben Davidson enabled List to score” in a tackle.
 He was then named in the match against Canterbury.
 Auckland B lost the match 6 points to 5 at Monica Park in Christchurch before a crowd of 2,500.
 List did not feature prominently in the match reports though was said to have “staged a useful dash down the far line”.
-He was chosen again for their final tour match against Wellington on September 16.
+He was chosen again for their final tour match against Wellington on 16 September.
 Auckland thrashed the local side at Newtown Park in Wellington by 68 points to 9.
 List scored a try in the win.
 He combined with Ben Davidson to put Davidson in for a try to make the score 16–4.
 Then a while later Balks miskicked into List's hands and he was able to score easily under the posts with the conversion giving his side a 23–4 lead.